monurcan/SummerSchoolChallenge/README.md

 ```

 When you have uploaded a prediction file, there should be a summary message at the bottom of the Dashboard page.

-## Getting started

-This should get you started in the challenge:

-- Download the image data
-- Login with your team name and password
-- Prepare your data
-- Get your data
-- Adapt and run the `random_fungi_predictions.py` example script found in the `src` folder
-- Use the basic image classification pipeline in `fungi_network.py` example script found in the `src` folder
-- Upload the predictions